 Do Bumblebees Live in Colonies?

 Bumblebees live in small colonies of a few hundred.
-A single bumblebee won’t last long on its own (unless it’s a queen getting ready to create a new colony), and they rely on other members of the hive for foraging and protection.
+A single bumblebee won’t last long on its own (unless it’s a queen getting ready to create a new colony), and it relies on other members of the hive for foraging and protection.

 Each bee has a role to play in the colony, regardless of how short its lifespan is.